alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 ### Classification process for egress
 -------------------------------------

-* The Data Set provider reviews the contents of the environemnt (which should now contain additional files/derviced data as a result of wokr on the project) and conducts the assessment in the Data Assessment App.
+* The Data Set provider reviews the contents of the environemnt (which should now contain additional files/derviced data as a result of work on the project) and conducts the assessment in the Data Assessment App.
 * The Principal Investigator reviews the contents of the environment and conducts the assessment in the web app
-* If the project wastier 2 or above a refree must also conduct the assessment in the web app.
+* If the project was tier 2 or above a refree must also conduct the assessment in the web app.
 * If the tier is 1 or 0 the contents can be removed.
 * If the tier is 2 or above, all parties must agree what can and cannot be removed - if anything.